The Landscape

 What I delivered:

-A context-aware safety architecture that operates with access to the agent's full conversational state, not just the current message.
-The architecture decouples safety governance from the core serving infrastructure — policy can be updated, classifiers swapped, and response logic tuned without modifying the conversational AI itself.
+A context-aware safety architecture that operates with access to the agent's broader conversational state, not just the current message.
+The architecture decouples safety governance from the core conversational system so policy, classifiers, and response logic can evolve independently.

 An audit-ready data infrastructure that resolves the core tension in regulated AI: privacy law demands minimization and erasure, while safety obligations demand evidence preservation and audit trails.
 These mandates are in direct conflict.
 The resolution is architectural.

-And the operational design connecting all of it: escalation pathways, human review protocols, and the governance structure for when systemic issues require executive decision-making.
+And the operational design connecting all of it: escalation pathways, clinical quality assurance, human review protocols, and cross-functional governance for ambiguous or high-acuity cases.

 The Result

-The architecture is designed for continuity: maintainable by the client's internal team, adaptable as requirements evolve, and extensible as the product scales.
+The architecture is designed for continuity: maintainable by the client's internal teams, adaptable as requirements evolve, and extensible as the product scales.

 Stay Updated